totvslabs/pyCarol/README.rst

 Notes
 ~~~~~

-- Logs are associated with the current long task when running inside Carol.
+- Logs are associated with the current long task when running inside Carol
-- If no task ID is provided, the handler behaves as a console logger.
+- Without task ID, logs fall back to console
-- Prefer ``INFO`` level and above.
+- Prefer ``INFO`` level and above

 .. _calling-apis: